JamesByers/esp8266_alexa_led_control_with_manual_adjustments/README.md

 If you are going a long distance I2C is not the bus to use.
 RS485 and CAN are recommended alternatives designed for better noise immunity and longer distances.

 ### The level shifter driver circuit
 The circuit to amplify the 3.3v to 6.7v is based on logic level-shifter circuits of [this type](/assets/bi_directional_level_shifter_circuit_diagram.jpg).
 They work well between logic chips.
 In my case I want to drive the power Mosfet module.
 Due to its lower input impedance I found I needed to bring the R2 resistor value down from the 10k Ohm value.
 When not connected to the module the output is near 12v.
 But when connected the output of the circuit to the power Mosfet module the output dropped to a max of 3.6v.
-My objective of the circuit is to raise the output to at least 5.5 volts in order assure the power Mosfet module is fully turned on.
+My objective for the circuit is to raise the output to at least 5.5 volts in order assure the power Mosfet module is fully turned on.
 I found that by reducing R2 to 2.2k Ohms I could level shift the pulse to ~6.7v.
 Current through the resistor is an acceptable 5mA.
 The schematic of my final level shifter design is [here](/assets/bi_directional_level_shifter_circuit_diagram_crop.png).
 This is not a common way to drive a power Mosfet but I wanted a non-inverting circuit and am intrigued by this circuit's simplicity and its clever configuration.

 ## Hardware builds
 * [First board](/assets/first_board.jpg)